 Subthreshold Cardio Testing and Exercise

 Cardio workouts done regularly are believed to help the concussed brain recover faster.
 In addition, regular exercise helps to improve both mood and sleep.
-Paul will start your cardio program by carrying out a gentle grade treadmill test.
+We will start your cardio program by carrying out a gentle grade treadmill test.
 This will match your efforts with your symptoms, so the right level of cardio exercise can be prescribed for you.

 Enhancing Neuroplastic Recovery